Sleep Better with White Noise

 White noise is sound that is spread out across multiple frequencies.
 That means high pitch and low pitch and everything in between is present.
 It’s the sound an old TV or radio would make in between stations (though I recognize that many people these days are too young to know what I’m talking about).
 It’s called “white” noise because it’s analogous to white light, which is a blend of every frequency of visible light.
 Less rigorously, “white noise” can be any constant, even sound (like the whir of a fan), even if it isn’t an even blend across our hearing spectrum.

 How does white noise help you sleep?

 White noise works through sound masking, which is a way of covering up one sound with another.
 To help illustrate this, consider another analogy to light.
-Imagine you’re in a perfectly dark room, and somebody turns on a flashlight briefly, and turns it off again.
-This would be very jarring, because it’s such a stark contrast to the darkness.
+Imagine you’re in a perfectly dark room, and somebody turns on a flashlight briefly and turns it off again.
+This would be very jarring because it’s such a stark contrast to the darkness.
 On the other hand, imagine you’re in a well-lit room, and somebody turns on a flashlight.
-You’re unlikely to even notice the flashlight, because the ambient light of the room “masks” the light from the flashlight.
+You’re unlikely to even notice the flashlight because of the ambient light of the room “masks” the light from the flashlight.

 White noise works the same way for sound.
 The ambient background sound will mask any intrusive noises.
 This makes it less likely for you to be disturbed by the noise.

 There are many ways to generate white noise, ranging in price from free to around $50.